JoshData/python-email-validator/README.md

 in the domain part, possibly other [UTS46](http://unicode.org/reports/tr46) mappings on the domain part, and conversion from Punycode to Unicode characters.

+Normalization may change the characters in the email address and the length of the email address, such that a string might be a valid address before normalization but invalid after, or vice versa.
+This library only permits addresses that are valid both before and after normalization.

 (See [RFC 6532 (internationalized email) section 3.1](https://tools.ietf.org/html/rfc6532#section-3.1) and [RFC 5895